 Ensure that you sign in by using the same Azure Active Directory (Azure AD) account that you use to access Machine Learning Workbench.
 Otherwise, the system cannot access Machine Learning Workbench by using your Azure AD credentials.
 An exception is if you use the command line to create the Machine Learning project, and supply a personal access token to access the Git repo.
 We discuss this in more detail later in the article.

-To go directly to the team project that you created, use the URL https://<team project name>.visualstudio.com.
+To go directly to the project that you created, use the URL https://<project name>.visualstudio.com.

 Step 3.
 Set up a Machine Learning project and Git repo